What is it like to live in Macau?

 It helped that I have a relative who supported my transition.

-Discrimination will always be there, whether at work, restaurants, or any other establishment.
+Discrimination will always be there, whether at work, restaurants, or other establishments.

-You have to learn how to stand up and not to let yourself be bullied.
-I am lucky that I have Chinese friends who treat me like everybody else.
+You have to learn how to stand up and not let yourself be bullied.
+I am lucky to have Chinese friends who treat me like everybody else.

 But for promotion for work?
 That’s entirely a different matter.
 The government does prioritize locals, so promotions are hard to come by.